2.5. Sequences and Controls#

 2.5.1.
 Sequence#

-Classical bits and qubits can be referred to by their name or their position in the provided list of classical bits and qubits, respectively.
+Qubits and classical bits can be referred to by their name or their position in the provided list of qubits and classical bits, respectively.

 from geqo.gates import Hadamard